Carcinoid Syndrome (Carcinoid Tumor)

 - Carcinoid tumors can occur almost anywhere in the gastrointestinal tract but primarily in the stomach, small intestine, appendix, colon, and rectum.

-- Carcinoid tumors can be benign or malignant.
+- Carcinoid tumors can be benign (non-cancerous) or malignant (cancerous).
 Even when they are malignant, carcinoid tumors usually are slow to grow and to spread.

-- The carcinoid syndrome is a syndrome that is caused by the release of hormones and other chemical substances called vasoactive amines from carcinoid.
+- The carcinoid syndrome is a syndrome that is caused by the release of hormones and other chemical substances called vasoactive amines from the carcinoid tumor.

-- The carcinoid syndrome may include manifestations such as abdominal pain, wheezing, facial flushing, diarrhea, heart disease, and "carcinoid crisis."
+- The carcinoid syndrome may include signs and symptoms such as

 - Metastatic carcinoid tumors can be diagnosed by CT or MRI scans, indium 111 octreotide scans, and bone scans.

-- Carcinoid tumors can be managed with observation, surgery, cryotherapy, radiofrequency ablation, hepatic artery embolization, interferon therapy, chemotherapy, and radiation therapy.
+- Carcinoid tumors can be managed and treated with observation, surgery, cryotherapy, radiofrequency ablation, hepatic artery embolization, interferon therapy, chemotherapy, and radiation therapy.